What Metrics are Used to Predict Safety Performance?

-Leading safety indicators are based on an examination of potential risks as well as past incidents that did not result in injury.
+Leading indicators for safety performance are based on an examination of potential risks as well as past incidents that did not result in injury.
 This can include history such as observation, unsafe actions, and safety meeting attendance.
 In contrast, lagging safety indicators only look at past injuries.
 Leading indicators thus give you the ability to preemptively respond to any potential risks that could result in more serious incidents.
+What metrics are used to predict safety performance?

 Improving workplace safety is a serious concern.
 Nearly 3 out of 100 employees are injured every year, leading to close to $1 billion in weekly workers’ compensation.
 By taking proactive measures to improve safety in the workplace, you can significantly cut down on costs while improving employee morale.

 Rather than paying up to 500 weeks of compensation to injured workers, as one work injury lawyer in Philadelphia explains, emphasize safety and you’ll reap the rewards.
 Here are a few ways your business can leverage key leading indicator data and metrics.

 While leading indicator data can be extremely helpful in making safety-related decisions.
 According to this car crash lawyer in jupiter, it is dependent upon workers reporting all incidents.
 To that end, it’s important to create a workplace culture which encourages reports, even in cases when the worker was at fault.

 A no-fault culture is a key piece of this approach, as is allowing anonymous reports.
 A majority of workers cite fear of retribution or ostracization as their main barrier to reporting.
 The procedure for reports should be easy to file anonymously, as this will ensure that the data collected is as accurate as possible.